sgaumin/AnimExpress/README.md

 Simply import this package with Unity Package Manager by using the url *https://github.com/sgaumin/AnimExpress.git*

 ## System Requirements
 Unity **2018.4** or later versions.
-Don't forget to include the AudioExpress namespace.
+Don't forget to include the AnimExpress namespace.

 ## Overview
 TODO